fluentlabs-xyz/docs-docusaurus/docs/gblend/usage.md

 cd my-project
 ```

-When creating a new project without using any specific template, the CLI tool will scaffold the [counter + powercalculator](https://github.com/fluentlabs-xyz/examples/tree/main/counter) example.
+When creating a new project without using any [custom template](#custom-templates), the CLI tool will scaffold the [counter + powercalculator](https://github.com/fluentlabs-xyz/examples/tree/main/counter) example.
 This is an extension to the default Forge counter example when using `forge init`, adding blended execution.

 ### 2. Project Structure